Pamela Irving: Notable work

 Irving's most famous work is the bronze sculpture of Larry La Trobe, commissioned in 1992 as a part of the Swanston Street redevelopment in Melbourne, and stolen by a thief or thieves unknown during 1995.
 The resulting media attention rallied significant public support for the recovery of the sculpture.
 Although never recovered, the statue was recast by the foundry owner, Peter Kolliner, with some minor changes by Irving and was replaced in September 1996.
 The Larry sculpture is located at the corner of Swanston Street and Collins Street, Melbourne.

 Another notable commission is a large mosaic mural covering the Luna Palace building inside Melbourne's Luna Park.
 This large scale public artwork was commissioned for the centenary of Luna Park and took four years to complete.

 Professional associations

-Active in mosaic art in Australia, Irving served as a councilor on the Craft Council of Victoria during the 1980s and became vice-president of the Mosaic Association of Australia and New Zealand between 2007 - 2017.
+Active in mosaic art in Australia, Irving served as a councillor on the Craft Council of Victoria during the 1980s and became vice-president of the Mosaic Association of Australia and New Zealand between 2007 - 2017.